Cal Raleigh Player Props: Mariners vs. Marlins

-The Seattle Mariners and Cal Raleigh (.200 slugging percentage over his past 10 games, including one homer), take on starter Edward Cabrera and the Miami Marlins at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Seattle Mariners, including Cal Raleigh (.088 batting average in his past 10 games), battle starting pitcher Eury Perez and the Miami Marlins at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Angels.
+He collected three RBI (going 1-for-3 with a home run and a walk) in his previous game against the Marlins.

 Cal Raleigh Game Info & Props vs. the Marlins